Librarika/manual/docs/circulations.md

 To check-in or receive an item from a member, please follow the below steps:

-* Please go the `Dashboard -> Circulations -> Circulations` section.
+* Please go to the `Dashboard -> Circulations -> Circulations` section.
 * Click on the `Quick Return` button.

-	![Quick circulation form](img/circulations-check-in-form1.png)

 * Enter the accession number of the item you want to check-in.
 An auto-select list will appear with green / red indicators.
 Your item should have red indicator.

+	![Quick circulation form](img/circulations-check-in-form1.png)

+* Select the item from the list.

 	![Quick circulation form](img/circulations-check-in-form2.png)

-* Enter any remark note in the remark box, if you want to.
+* Enter any remark note in the remark input box, if you want to.
 * Click on the `Submit` button when you are done.

 ## Reserve Item

 To reserve an item on behalf of a member, please follow the below steps:

-* Please go the `Dashboard -> Circulations -> Circulations` section.
+* Please go to the `Dashboard -> Circulations -> Circulations` section.
-* At the bottom click on the `Reserve Item` button.
+* Scroll to the bottom of page and click on the `Reserve Item` button.
+* The Reserve Item form will be displayed as shown below.

 	![Reserve item form](img/circulations-reserve-form.png)